CalebDepatie/mail-serve/readme.md

-This is a template repo used to initialize Golang projects using docker.
-Primarily for my microservices.
-Created for usage on linux.
+This is a mail sending microservice I use for notifications to myself from other services.